NCIP/gdc-docs/docs/API/Users_Guide/Submission.md

 When creating or updating nodes in the GDC, the request must specify the node `type`, the node `id` or `submitter_id`, relationships (links) that the node has to existing nodes, and node properties as defined by the node JSON schema.
 To delete nodes, only the `id` property is required.
 The general format of GDC API submission requests and responses is provided in [Appendix D](Appendix_D_Format_of_Submission_Requests_and_Responses.md).

+## Submission Transactions

+Submission involves a series of transactions initiated by the submitter, that create and link nodes according to their [schemas](#nodes-properties-links-and-schemas), constructing a graph that can be represented by the diagram provided [here](https://gdc.nci.nih.gov/node/8396/).
+With the exception of `program` and `project` administrative nodes created by the GDC, all new nodes must be linked, at creation, to existing nodes or to new nodes being created in the same transaction.
+For example, a submitter cannot create a `portion` node unless the submitter either (1) has previously created the corresponding `case` and `sample` nodes, or (2) is creating those nodes in the same transaction.
+This also means that nodes cannot be deleted if they have "child" nodes attached to them.

+If multiple nodes are being created and/or updated in a transaction, and an error is encountered for one of the nodes, then the transaction will fail and no changes will be made to the GDC.

 ## Creating and Updating Nodes

-Requests to create or update entities are transactional.
-If multiple nodes are being created and/or updated in a transaction, and an error is encountered for one of the nodes, then the transaction will fail and no changes will be made to the GDC.

 ### POST and PUT Requests

-The GDC Submission API provides two methods for creating nodes: HTTP POST requests and HTTP PUT requests.
-The POST method will create nodes that do not exist, and will fail if any of the nodes in the transaction already exist in the GDC.
-The PUT method will create new nodes and update existing nodes, and identify which nodes were created or updated in the API response.
+The GDC Submission API provides two methods for creating nodes: HTTP POST requests and HTTP PUT requests:

+* The **POST** method will create nodes that do not exist, and will fail if any of the nodes in the transaction already exist in the GDC.

+* The **PUT** method will create new nodes and update existing nodes, and identify which nodes were created or updated in the API response.

-The GDC suggests using POST for creating new nodes, and PUT for updating nodes only.
-This helps to avoid inadvertent node updates that can occur when using PUT.
+The GDC suggests using POST for creating new nodes, and using PUT only for updating nodes.
+This helps to avoid inadvertent node updates that can occur when using PUT for creating nodes.

-### Example: Creating a Case node
+### Example: Creating and Updating a Case Node

 In this example, a case node is created using POST.
 Then an attempt is made to create the same node again using POST, resulting in an error.
 Then the originally created node is updated (with the same information) using PUT.

-The JSON in the requests below was generated using the Case JSON template that can be obtained from the [GDC Data Dictionary Viewer](../../Data_Dictionary/index.md) and from `https://gdc-api.nci.nih.gov/v0/submission/template/case?format=json`.
+The JSON in the request was generated using the `case` JSON template that can be obtained from the [GDC Data Dictionary Viewer](../../Data_Dictionary/index.md) and from `https://gdc-api.nci.nih.gov/v0/submission/template/case?format=json`.

+**Note:** For `case` nodes, `submitter_id` must correspond to a `submitted_subject_id` of a study participant registered with the project in dbGaP.

 ```Request1
 {